ResearchObject/ro-crate/docs/pages/resources/human-changelog.md

 ### Contextual Entities

-Updated guidance on describing [places](../contextual-entities#places).
+Updated rules for describing [places](../contextual-entities#places).

-Other sections added new guidance on describing [encoding formats](../data-entities#adding-detailed-descriptions-of-file-encodings), [referenced RO-Crate metadata documents](../data-entities.md#referencing-another-metadata-document), [persistent identifiers](../root-data-entity#root-data-entity-identifier), and [RO-Crate profiles](../profiles.md#declaring-conformance-of-an-ro-crate-profile)
+Other chapters added new rules for describing [encoding formats](../data-entities#adding-detailed-descriptions-of-file-encodings), [referenced RO-Crate metadata documents](../data-entities.md#referencing-another-metadata-document), [persistent identifiers](../root-data-entity#root-data-entity-identifier), and [RO-Crate profiles](../profiles.md#declaring-conformance-of-an-ro-crate-profile).

 #### To update crates from 1.1

-* (optional) ensure descriptions of [places](../contextual-entities#places), [encoding formats](../data-entities#adding-detailed-descriptions-of-file-encodings), and [persistent identifiers](../root-data-entity#root-data-entity-identifier) follow updated guidance
+* (optional) ensure descriptions of [places](../contextual-entities#places), [encoding formats](../data-entities#adding-detailed-descriptions-of-file-encodings), and [persistent identifiers](../root-data-entity#root-data-entity-identifier) follow updated rules

 ## New chapter: [The focus of an RO-Crate](crate-focus)

-This section includes _guidance_ (no hard requirements) on how to indicate the main entity or entities within an RO-Crate.
+This chapter includes guidance (no hard requirements) on how to indicate the main entity or entities within an RO-Crate.
 This is useful in the case of crates which contain many entities but have a few entities which are the most important or provide context for the rest.

-This section formalizes existing community conventions around declaration of main entities, including the convention used in the [Workflow RO-Crate](https://about.workflowhub.eu/Workflow-RO-Crate/) profile.
+This chapter formalizes existing community conventions around declaration of main entities, including the convention used in the [Workflow RO-Crate](https://about.workflowhub.eu/Workflow-RO-Crate/) profile.

 ### Provenance of entities